meliton/KMS-on-pfSense/README.md

 `vlmcsd -h` for a list of options <br>
 `vlmcsd -V` for the KMS server version <br>

-NOTE: If you stop the service, you'll need to restart the firewall or SSH into the box to restart with `vlmcsd` command.
+NOTE: If you stop the service, you'll need to restart the firewall or SSH into the box to restart with `vlmcsd` command. <br>
 Typing `vlmcsd` from the GUI command prompt does not work. <br>